MixusMinimax/falseVsCode/README.md

 I have also written an interpreter and compiler in .NET, which can be found here: [github.com/MixusMinimax/falsedotnet](https://github.com/MixusMinimax/falsedotnet)

+You can also use this extension in JetBrains Products: Go to `File>Settings>Editor>TextMate Bundles`.
+Then, click the `+` at the top and select the root folder of this repository (Which is probably located in your `~/.vscode/extensions` folder, no need to copy the repo) and hit Ok.
+Now you will have syntax highlighting for FALSE files in JetBrains Products, which is really useful if you're writing a compiler or interpreter, like me.

 ## Features

 FALSE Syntax highlighting.